Monthly Archives: April 2026

 At the end of the day, professors aren’t just grading what you say – they’re paying attention to what you build your argument on.
 Taking a little extra time to question your sources using the CRAAP framework can make your work more convincing without adding much effort, which is exactly the kind of advantage you want during finals week.

-And as always, feel free to stop by the Information and Research Help Desk – your friendly librarian is there to help you feel confident evaluating your sources 🙂
+And as always, feel free to stop by the Information and Research Help Desk in person, online via chat or email or even an old fashion phone call – your friendly librarian is there to help you feel confident evaluating your sources 🙂